 What Are Payment Apps?

-Payment apps are online platforms that allow you to send, get, and track money directly from your phone or computer.
-Whether paying a friend back for coffee, buying stuff online, or sending money to loved ones abroad, the apps make it easy, and you don’t have to handle money or visit the bank.
+Payment apps are digital platforms that let you send, receive, and track money directly from your phone or computer.
+Whether you’re paying back a friend for coffee, shopping online, or sending funds to family abroad, they make the process simple and cash-free.

 1. User Onboarding and Account Setup